srekrishnas05/FPGA-EMA-Trading-System-Nexys-A7-/README.md

 # FPGA Trading System
 By Sre krishna Subrahamanian

-This was my final project for CPE 487 DSD taught by Professor Yett!
+This started as a passion project and it was my final project for CPE 487 DSD taught by Professor Yett!
 I'm using this github repo as a method of being able to show off how the system actually runs (from pyserial to the fpga and back to python) along with being able to submit it for credit 😁.

 ## Demonstration
 [![Demonstration](https://img.youtube.com/vi/pj5wCKJ1094/maxresdefault.jpg)](https://youtu.be/pj5wCKJ1094)